which1ispink/seeker/README.md

 # Seeker PHP Framework

-Seeker is a minimal PHP framework that helps you quickly start writing object-oriented web applications from the ground up, leaving it up to you to create your own domain models.
+Seeker is a minimal PHP framework that helps you quickly start writing web applications from the ground up.
+It only gives you the VC part of MVC, making no assumptions about the kind of models you want to work with, though we are fans of the domain model.

 ## Installation